mattdailis/pymerlin/README.md

 - [ ] Polynomial evolution of cells
 - [ ] Value schemas (inferred from python types, maybe?)
 - [ ] Garbage collection of cells and effects (perhaps by wrapping integers in Supplier, and using `weakref.finalize`?)
+- [ ] Simulation configuration
+- [ ] Run with java that isn't simply the "java" executable on the path

 ## Prerequisites